Viability of the $R+e^T$ cosmology: Statefinder diagnostic

 \section{Statefinder diagnostic}

 The necessity of considering more general dark energy models than the standard one together with the increasing in the accuracy of cosmological observations has led V. Sahni and collaborators to introduce a cosmological diagnostic pair, namely statefinder pair $\{r,s\}$ \cite{Sahni/2003, Alam/2003}.
-Those are constructed from the scale factor and its derivatives up to the third order and read
+This is constructed from the scale factor and its derivatives up to the third order and reads

 where $q\neq \frac{1}{2}$.